 You’re probably thinking I mean Most Valuable Player attitude, right?
 Well, in a way.
 But where do the passion, drive, and fun of an MVP champion come from?
-I suggest that it comes from deep within, not years of training.
+I suggest that it comes from deep within, not just years of training.
 It comes from a deeper MVP: Mission, Vision, & Purpose.
 Champions know why they are on the field and what they are there to do.
 It seems effortless for them.
-If you want to be a champion in your own life they you’ll want to know your MVP too!
+If you want to be a champion in your own life then you’ll want to know your MVP too!

 Purpose: A result or effect that is intended or desired; an intention.

 Your purpose is the state you most want to experience.
 Purpose is mainly a “feeling” state (kinesthetic).
 It’s in your body, not your head.
 Purpose also reflects our values (which also give us feelings).
 For example, one may realized: “My purpose is to … experience passion, joy, learning, love and fun.”
 They could then realize there is one key word, like a feeling, that drives them most.
 The writer Deepak Chopra share that his purpose is simply “healing”.
 Where being an M.D., teaching, or writing a book, it’s an expression of healing.

 |Everything in the universe has a purpose.
 Indeed, the invisible intelligence that flows through everything in a purposeful fashion is also flowing through you.

 Mission: A special assignment given to a person or group.